 uPVC windows and doors are rife in the United Kingdom.
 There was a boom in the 1980s as they rocketed into fashion for their weather-resistant and long-lasting qualities.

-If one scours the internet forums for frequently asked questions such as “can you paint upvc windows and doors” and “can you paint plastic window frames” however, they remain a hotbed for misconceptions and frustrations.
+If one scours the internet forums for frequently asked questions such as “can you paint upvc doors” and “can you paint upvc window frames“, however, they remain a hotbed for misconceptions and frustrations.

 When trying to make office blocks look less tired, or shop entrances more up-to-date and chic, there is nothing worse than tired windows and doors.
 These are the perils of uPVC that is 40 years old.
 What was wrong with wooden frames?
 How about some vinyl?
-And most pressingly, please oh please, can I at least paint them?!
+And most pressingly, please oh please, can you paint uPVC doors and window frames?!

-It has become the more economic, and now readily available option.
-More and more contractors are using paint spray to give doors a fresh look, using a process that can be done in a day!
+uPVC paint has become far more economical and is now readily available at Rawlins Paints in 4000+ colours (yes, including grey uPVC paint!).
+More and more contractors are using uPVC paint spray to give doors a fresh look, using a process that can be done in a day!

 We at Rawlins Paints are here to dispel some of these other misconstrued myths and come up with some solutions that can give your business an affordable, enticing and professional appearance without the need for new, expensive windows or doors.